Senate committee to challenge appointment of Wisconsin’s top election official

-The Senate elections committee is scheduled to take up Wisconsin Elections Commission administrator Meagan Wolfe's nomination on Monday, a move that could lead the Senate to take action firing Wolfe despite widespread disagreement over whether her reappointment is legally before the body.
+A state Senate committee is scheduled to take up Wisconsin Elections Commission administrator Meagan Wolfe's nomination on Monday, the first step in the Republican-led Senate's efforts to fire Wolfe despite widespread disagreement over whether her reappointment is legally before the body.

 The action follows a Senate resolution in June declaring that Wolfe has been nominated for reappointment by the bipartisan commission, despite the agency failing to secure the four votes traditionally needed for appointment.